Gamification: So Much More Than Just Game-PlayingGamification | 09th September 2015

 How can gamification create engagement?

-Again, drawing from our own experience, we know that some games are inherently more enjoyable than others; this principal of enjoyment is essential to create the kind of engagement your website or your app is craving for.
+Again, drawing from our own experience, we know that some games are inherently more enjoyable than others; this principle of enjoyment is essential to create the kind of engagement your website or your app is craving for.
 For gamification to be successful, it must fulfill a core set of criteria, including those presented in the Fogg Behavior Model, named after its developer, Prof. B.J.
 Fogg from Standford University.
 Fogg’s model rests upon three simple elements: motivation, ability and trigger.
 All three must be present simultaneously to produce a certain behavior.
-Any gamified system should therefore provide its users with the motivation to do a certain action, as well as the ability to complete it and, last but not least, a trigger or a cue which makes it possible to conclude it.
+Any gamified system should, therefore, provide its users with the motivation to do a certain action, as well as the ability to complete it and, last but not least, a trigger or a cue which makes it possible to conclude it.
 Then there are also quite a few techniques that you should most definitely incorporate into your gamification planning:

 - A reward system: By reward, we mean everything and anything which makes your user feel positive.
 The key is really the positive feeling coming from the experience.
 Some of the most common rewards are virtual and may consist of specific awards or privileges, like for instance prizes.